bss-osca/rl/.github/ISSUE_TEMPLATE/r-problems.md

 hello_world()
 ```

+In the end include the output of `sessionInfo()`.

-Delete this template content before submitting you issue.
+Delete these lines before submitting you issue.